uptagprojects/octagon-design-system/docs/Patterns/logo.md

 - **Do Not Distort**: Do not stretch, compress, or otherwise distort the logo.
 - **Do Not Change Colors**: Do not alter the logo colors.
-- **Do Not Add Effects**: Avoid adding shadows, gradients, or other effects to the logo.
+- **Do Not Add Effects**: Avoid adding shadows, changing the gradient, or other effects to the logo.
 - **Do Not Rotate**: The logo should always be oriented horizontally.

-## Examples

-### Correct Usage

-### Incorrect Usage

-By following these guidelines, you help ensure that our brand remains strong and consistent.
+By following these guidelines, you help ensure that our octagon remains strong and consistent, but any suggestion or improvement is more than welcome :)

-For any questions regarding logo usage, please contact the design team.